Masses of the $QQ\bar Q\bar Q$ tetraquarks in the relativistic diquark--antidiquark picture: Conclusions

 \section{Conclusions}

-We calculated the masses of ground state tetraquarks composed only of heavy ($b$ or/and $c$) quarks and antiquarks in the framework of the diquark-antidiquark picture and relativistic quark model based on the quasipotential approach.
-It was assumed that two heavy quarks and two heavy antiquarks form a doubly-heavy diquark and antidiquark, respectively.
+We calculated the masses of ground-state tetraquarks composed only of heavy ($b$ or/and $c$) quarks and antiquarks in the framework of the diquark-antidiquark picture and relativistic quark model based on the quasipotential approach.
+It was assumed that two heavy quarks and two heavy antiquarks will form a doubly-heavy diquark and antidiquark, respectively.
 The dynamics of quarks in the diquark is governed by the relativistic $QQ$ quasipotential which is one half of the $Q\bar Q$ potential in the heavy quarkonium.
 Masses and wave functions of diquarks were calculated by the numerical solution of the quasipotential equation.
 The obtained diquark wave functions were used for the evaluation of the form factors of the diquark-gluon interaction $F(r)$.
 Then the $QQ\bar Q\bar Q$ tetraquark was considered as a bound diquark-antidiquark system.
 It was assumed that diquarks and antidiquarks interact as a whole.
 Constructing the quasipotential of the $d-\bar d$ interaction the same assumptions about the structure of the long-range confining interaction were used with the correction to the integer spin of the diquark.
 In the potential of the one-gluon exchange between the diquark and antidiquark the form factors $F(r)$ of the diquark-gluon interaction were introduced.
 They are expressed as the overlap integrals of the diquark wave functions and take into account the internal structure (finite size) of the diquarks and antidiquarks.
-These form factors significantly weaken the Coulomb-like potential, thus increasing masses of the tetraquarks and reducing spin splittings.
+These form factors significantly weaken the Coulomb-like potential, thus increasing thr masses of the tetraquarks and reducing spin splittings.
+This effect is especially pronounced for the $bb\bar b \bar b$ tetraquarks since they have a larger Coulomb contribution due to their smaller size.
 Note that the approaches with a point-like diquark substantially underestimate the mass of the doubly charmed baryon $\Xi_{cc}$, while our model correctly predicted its mass \cite{efgm} long before its experimental discovery.